soedinglab/CCMgen-scripts/README.md

 	This script will reproduce supplememtal Figure 1.
 	It generates boxplots visualizing the pearson correlation coefficients between the alignment statistics from the original Pfam alignment and MCMC samples drawn from either a pseudo-likelihood MRF model or a MRF learned with PCD over all proteins in the PSICOV dataset.
+	In order to generate the plot, MRF models need to be learned by maximizing pseudo-likelihood and with persistent contrastive divergence as described in step 1a and 1b.
+Furthermore, MCMC samples from the learned MRF models need to be generated as described in step 2a and 2b.
 	The plot will be written to ```$data_dir/plots/supplement/fig_S1.html```.

 2. ```python plot_fig_S4.py $data_dir```

 	This script will reproduce supplememtal Figure 4.
 	It generates a boxplot visualizing the pearson correlation coefficients between the APC and EC correction terms for all pairs of residues over all proteins in the PSICOV dataset.
+	In order to generate the plot, MRF models need to be learned by maximizing pseudo-likelihood and persistent contrastive divergence as described in step 1a and 1b.
 	The plot will be written to ```$data_dir/plots/supplement/fig_S4.html```.

 3. ```python plot_fig_S5.py $data_dir```

-	This script fill reproduce supplemental Figures 5A and 5B: boxplots visualizing the distribution of mutation rates used for generating the synthetic alignments with CCMgen and boxplots visualizing the difference in Neff values between synthetic and original Pfam alignments.
+	This script will reproduce supplemental Figures 5A and 5B.
+	It generates boxplots visualizing the distribution of mutation rates used for generating the synthetic alignments with CCMgen and boxplots visualizing the difference in Neff values between synthetic and original Pfam alignments.
+	In order to generate these plots, synthetic alignments need to be generated as described in step 4a and 4b.
-	The plots will be written to ```$data_dir/plots/supplement/```.
+	The plots will be written to ```$data_dir/plots/supplement/fig_S5a.html``` and ```$data_dir/plots/supplement/fig_S5b.html```.